gugamm/localstorage-decorator/README.md

 IMPORTANT
 ----
-LocalStorage decorators automatically initialize values with null it doesnt find any value from localStorage
+LocalStorage decorators automatically initialize values with null if it doesn't find any value from localStorage

 EXTRA
 ----
-I did this lib to help me in angular 2 apps.
-You are free to use it in yours apps, but remember that storageService is not an angular 2 service.
-It can't be injected(it can by value, but it shouldn't).
-Instead, just import using es6 sintax and you are free to use in your components/directives.

-storageService is an instance of LStorageService.
-It can be used globally.
-If you want to use DI feature of angular 2, here is a tip for u :
+I made this lib to help me in angular 2 apps.
+You're free to use it in your applications, but remember that storageService is not an angular 2 service.
+It shouldn't be injected.
+Instead, import it using the es6 syntax.
+You're free to use in your components and directives. storageService is an instance of LStorageService so it can be used globally.
+Here's an example of using it with angular 2's DI feature:

 ```javascript
 //bootstrap and provide dependencies form ng2